Keeping a Dream Journal: Unlock Your Subconscious Mind

 Does keeping a dream journal help with lucid dreaming?

-Yes — it's considered essential.
+Yes, it's considered a must.
 Without a journal, you don't know your dream signs, and without dream signs, reality testing is much less effective.
 Most experienced lucid dreamers cite a consistent journal as the single most important practice for developing the skill.

 What is a good dream journal example?